 Expect donation amounts to be up to 4x higher in weeks in Winter vs Summer

 On reflection, a significant lesson that would be beneficial to others to know is to ensure that charities participating in the scheme provide updates and case studies quarterly, rather than annually.
-TAP London are yet to receive this information from a number of our beneficiaries, and we are eager to share this with people who have donated to the scheme.
+TAP London are yet to receive this information from a number of ther beneficiaries, and are eager to share this with people who have donated to the scheme.